tarikkavaz/Correctify/README.md

 ![Correctify Screenshot](public/screenshot.png)

+## Disclaimer

+This is a **hobby "boilerplate" project** built for personal use and experimentation.
+It is **not intended for public release or production use**.

+That said, the code is open source—if you find it useful, feel free to use, modify, or adapt it as you wish, either as an app or as a starting point for your own project.

 ## What It Does

 Correctify corrects grammar, spelling, and punctuation while preserving your writing style and formatting.
 It's a minimal, distraction-free menubar app that works on macOS, Windows, and Linux.